Innovation and Entrepreneurship

 Creative Thinking and Design Thinking

-- Creativity in a complex world: Understanding the need to incorporate Creative Thinking as a key competence for responding to an increasingly complex world.
+• Creativity in a complex world: understanding the need to integrate Creative Thinking as a key skill required to respond to an increasingly complex world.

-- Disruptive thinking: Understanding the basis of disruptive thinking to identify hidden opportunities and the most radical innovations.
+• Disruptive thinking: understanding the foundations of disruptive thinking to identify hidden opportunities and the most radical innovations.

-- Understand the basis of lateral thinking to identify hidden opportunities and the most radical innovations.
+• Understanding the foundations of lateral thinking to identify hidden opportunities and the most radical innovations.